warte67/SDOM/docs/progress.md

         - Updated documentation to reflect Lua-first configuration and scripting.
         - All examples and tests now use Lua for initialization and setup.
     - **Milestone:**
         - SDOM is now fully Lua-configurable and ready for advanced scripting, rapid prototyping, and integration with external tools.
+Json features have been removed completely.

 # Next Steps:
 - Expand Lua scripting examples and documentation.